Travel Recommendations for Novelty-Seekers Like Me [Live Post]

 • Experiences

 • Bodu Beru dancing: This is a traditional dance where the drum beat puts dancers into a psychadelic state.
-The hotels tone it down a decent bit -**I recommend trying to find a spontaneous one on the smaller islands, and jump in yourself!
+The hotels tone it down a decent bit - I recommend putting in the extra effort to find a spontaneous one on the smaller islands, and jump in yourself!
 Mentioned in Impro.

 • Undersea restaurant: Food isn’t worth the price, but being in a giant tube underwater while eating was pretty sick.